lukecav/awesome-kubernetes/README.md

 * [Psykube](https://github.com/CommercialTribe/psykube) - A faster way to deploy to Kubernetes.
 * [KubeVirt](https://github.com/kubevirt/kubevirt) - KubeVirt is a virtual machine management add-on for Kubernetes.
 The aim is to provide a common ground for virtualization solutions on top of Kubernetes.
 * [Stork](https://github.com/libopenstorage/stork) - Stork is a Cloud Native storage orchestration runtime scheduler plugin.
 It translates a scheduler's orchestration decisions into someting that an external cloud native storage solution can act upon.
+* [Heptio Ark](https://github.com/heptio/ark) - Heptio Ark is a utility for managing disaster recovery, specifically for your Kubernetes cluster resources and persistent volumes.
+* [Sonobuoy](https://github.com/heptio/sonobuoy) - Heptio Sonobuoy is a diagnostic tool that makes it easier to understand the state of a Kubernetes cluster by running a set of Kubernetes conformance tests in an accessible and non-destructive manner.

 ## Performance
 * [Prometheus on Kubernetes](https://github.com/grobie/prometheus-on-kubernetes) - An example setup of Prometheus inside of Kubernetes, monitoring the Kubernetes infrastructure itself as well as services running in Kubernetes.